burgosz/openstack-horizon-shibboleth/README.md

-# Shibboleth authentication plugin for Openstack Horizon
+# Shibboleth authentication plugin for Openstack

 Using this plugin Openstack Horizon can authenticate users via Shibboleth.<br>
 Features